-Australian Institute of Health and Welfare (2021) Australia's mothers and babies., AIHW, Australian Government, accessed 29 January 2022
+Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 03 October 2022.

 Get citations as an Endnote file:

 (a) Definitions are from the International statistical classification of diseases and related health problems, 10th revision, volume 2, section 5.8.1.

 For more definitions of terms used in this report, see the glossary.

 Various definitions are used for reporting and registering perinatal deaths in Australia.
 The National Perinatal Mortality Data Collection (NPMDC) collects data and reports using the following definitions:

 Stillbirth: a fetal death prior to birth of a baby of 20 or more completed weeks of gestation or of 400 grams or more birthweight.

 Neonatal death: the death of a live born baby of 20 or more completed weeks of gestation or of 400 grams or more birthweight within 28 days of birth.

 Perinatal death: stillbirth or neonatal death of a baby from 20 or more completed weeks of gestation to 28 days following birth or of 400 grams or more birthweight.